 On the other hand, table tennis only has two umpires per match, with no “edge-judges” or any technological aid.

 A quick Internet search returns the following results about applying the technology on table tennis:

 - “High motion table tennis tracking for umpiring applications”: a paper describing a system and set of algorithms to track the ball position.
 Focused only on the serve fault detection.

 - “Tracking a table tennis ball for umpiring purposes using a multi-agent system”: a paper introducing a ball tracking system.
 This time, it seems to be successful tracking the ball during complete rallies.

 - “Spin observation and trajectory prediction of a Ping-Pong ball”: a mainly mathematics and physics orientated paper, analyzing ball motion.

 - “Identifying Table Tennis Balls From Real Match Scenes Using Image Processing And Artificial Intelligence Techniques”: an image analysis proposal to track the ball, with support for low-quality images and multi-camera.

 - “Table tennis event detection and classification”: a Doctoral Thesis on the subject with the goal of identifying specific match events using ball position tracking.

-In spite of the research & development effort, there is still no solution available for the broad public, nor the ITTF has presented any plan for future implementations of technology aids to help the umpires.
+In spite of the research and development effort, there is still no solution available for the broad public, nor has the ITTF presented any plan for future implementations of technological aids to help the umpires.

-The future will dictate whether table tennis follows the path of other sports or we keep having scarce controversial cases.
+The future will determine whether table tennis will follow in the path of other sports or if we will keep having similar controversial cases.